The French numbering plan is an extension of France’s continental phone system to include overseas departments and territories.

 St. Pierre and Miquelon phone numbers can also be dialed within the French numbering plan using ‘0 508’ as the starting prefix to the phone number.

 Local phone numbers, however, are listed without the leading ‘508’.
-St. Pierre and Miquelon only has six digit phone numbers.
+St. Pierre and Miquelon phone number have only six digits.

 Calls to overseas departments and territories from outside the French Numbering Plan can be dialed using the regular international call sequence.